hexian000/neosocksd/README.md

 ## Features

+- This is a TCP forward proxy.
-- Supported protocols: SOCKS4, SOCKS4A, SOCKS5 (TCP only), HTTP CONNECT, and transparent proxy (Linux).
+- Supported protocols: SOCKS4, SOCKS4A, SOCKS5 (CONNECT only), HTTP (CONNECT only), and transparent proxy (Linux).
-- High performance: 10+ Gbps per x86 core on Linux (with `--pipe`, 2024).
+- High performance: transfer 10+ Gbps per x86 core on Linux (with `--pipe`, 2024).
 - Lightweight: ~500 KiB executable on most platforms\*.
-- Programmable: Lua scripting on the control plane.
+- Versatile: Lua scripting on the control plane.
-- Versatile: rich RPC facilities for scripting; see [Scripting](#scripting).
+- Programmable: rich RPC facilities for scripting; see [Scripting](#scripting).
 - Hot-reloadable: REST API for monitoring and updating Lua modules.
 - Modern: full IPv6 support and horizontal scalability.
 - Standards-compliant: ISO C11 and POSIX.1-2008.
 Additional features may be available on certain platforms.
-- Long-Term Supported: Follow the latest releases of the dependent projects.
-Even if we don't make any changes, the binary release will be rebuilt at least once a year.

 *\* Some required libraries are dynamically linked, see runtime dependencies below.
 Statically linked executable can be larger due to these libraries.*